ShereneC/student-workbook/src/reflections/wk4/Day3.md

 ## What are some of the primary benefits of Async/Await?

-### It makes the code look like it is synchronous even though it is not - which makes degugging easier.
+### It makes the code look like it is synchronous even though it is not - which makes debugging easier.

 Afternoon Code: https://sherenec.github.io/Pokemon_TwoApi/